delmarc/Objectified/README.md

 ###### Objectified was started 12/27/13
-###### Current version - 0.6.1 - 5/20/14
+###### Current version - 0.6.2 - 5/28/14

 TODOS
 -----

 1. have to write it to work with all the different module types...
-I have only worked with browsers and node
+I have only worked with browsers and straight node
+2. properly deal with dataset property... that is easy...
+3. do the same with classList property... pretty easy too...

 Why???